UsableNet's Research team reveals the most targeted regions and industries for ADA Web Accessibility related law suits in 2018.

 Retail is top of the list with 31%, followed by Travel and Hospitality with 14% and Food Services and Banking and Financial are both tied with 12%.

-From July 2017 to July 2018, all cases of litigation related to ADA web accessibility rose by 59%.
-These increases mean that nearly every company with a digital presence is becoming a target for lawsuits.
+From July 2017 to July 2018, all litigation cases related to ADA web accessibility rose by 59%.
+These increases mean that nearly every company with a digital presence is becoming a lawsuit target.

-No matter what happens, being in conformance with WCAG will ensure your business is proactive, prepared and inclusive of all individuals of all ability levels.
+No matter what happens, conformance with WCAG will ensure your business is proactive, prepared, and inclusive of all individuals of all ability levels.

 Sources: